dtopaloglou/DBConfiguration/README.md

 ### How is the data manipulated?

 The data from the table is outputted into an array and a series of subsequent sub-arrays.
-Each dot in your key represents a child sub-array.
-Using the example table above:
+Each dot in your key represents a sub-array.
+If we use the example table above:

 ```
 Array